dalibo/pandocker/tests/expected/dokuwiki/syntax.dokuwiki.md

 markup language, which tries to make the datafiles to be as readable as possible.
 This page contains all possible syntax you may use when editing the pages.
-Simply have a look at the source of this page by pressing \"Edit this page\".
+Simply have a look at the source of this page by pressing "Edit this page".
 If you want to try something, just use the [playground](/playground/playground) page.
 The simpler markup is easily accessible via [quickbuttons](https://www.dokuwiki.org/toolbar), too.